ibm-cloud-docs/pattern-base-ibm-cloud-satellite/compute-architecture.md

 # Architecture decisions for compute
 {: #compute-decisions}

-The following sections summarize the compute architecture decisions for the base {{site.data.keyword.satellitelong}} pattern.
+The following sections summarize the compute architecture decisions for the deployment of {{site.data.keyword.satelliteshort}} on-premises or in hyperscaler pattern.

 <!-- below is a placeholder for all compute domain decisions  Remove the domains that are not in scope.
 If there are decisions that need to be added (e.g. platform dependent) add additional rows-->